martonOlaizola/To-Do-App/README.md

 - Start the Vite dev server (`npm run dev`) in another.
 - Navigate to `http://localhost:5173`, register, and log in to begin managing tasks.

+### Task Drag-and-Drop

+- Reorder tasks by grabbing anywhere on the card and dropping it in the desired position.
+- Drop a task over the **Papelera** button to delete it instantly (uses the existing delete endpoint).
+- The order is stored in `localStorage` per user, so refreshes keep your custom layout.

 ## API Overview

 | Method | Endpoint                     | Description                        | Auth |